Abd-007/Switch-Emulators-Guide/README.md

 **Note:** If you need help with something you don't understand, or your issue is not listed, please join our discord server and ask for help.
 It will be much easier to assist you there.

-## Discord, Subreddit, and Forum links:
+## Discord, Subreddit, and Megathread links:

 [Discord](https://discord.gg/87bsZWwF3X)